SaFRO: Satisfaction-Aware Fusion via Dual-Relative Policy Optimization for Short-Video Search: Conclusion

 \section{Conclusion}

 In this paper, we present SaFRO, a novel reinforcement learning framework for multi-task fusion in short-video search that explicitly optimizes for long-term user satisfaction.
 By addressing the inherent challenges of applying RL to search scenarios and the complex attribution of long-term satisfaction, our approach synthesizes a satisfaction-aware reward model, Dual-Relative Policy Optimization, and a Task-Relation-Aware Fusion module into a cohesive system.
-This architecture allows us to capture holistic satisfaction signals beyond immediate engagement, ensure stable policy learning under data sparsity, and enable context-sensitive trade-offs among different objectives.
+The satisfaction-aware reward model provides a more comprehensive estimation of user utility by incorporating delayed and holistic satisfaction signals beyond instant clicks or watch time.
+Dual-Relative Policy Optimization improves the efficiency of policy learning under sparse and delayed feedback, while the Task-Relation-Aware Fusion module adaptively captures dependencies among different objectives, enabling context-sensitive trade-offs across tasks.
 Extensive offline evaluations and large-scale online A/B tests on the Kuaishou platform demonstrate that SaFRO achieves state-of-the-art performance, establishing a practical paradigm for bridging the gap between immediate ranking signals and sustained user satisfaction.
 For future work, we aim to extend this framework to other search modalities, leverage large language models for richer state representations, and explore generative architectures to further transcend the limitations of traditional scoring-based methods.